maiskt/hackathon.github.io/13-Investments.Rmd

 Notes:

-* This variable for Pakistan 2017 is unavailable.
+* This variable is unavailable for Pakistan 2017.

 ## INVEST_INSURANCE
 Have an investment or insurance: counts respondents who invest in thier own business or in other places or have insurance.